Overton Park Golf Course Renovation

 Working within the existing footprint, the course will be designed with a focus on youth golf and beginner-friendly play, as well as ease of maintenance.
 A youth putting course will be added, along with an improved practice green.
 The clubhouse improvements will focus on access, structural repairs, efficiency, and cosmetic upgrades to better support park visitors, and to host events such as the popular Park Friends music series.

-Renovation began in January 2021 and will conclude late summer of 2021.
-While the course will be closed during this time, the clubhouse will remain open to the public, except for a period of time when it too would be closed for renovations.
+Renovation began in January 2021, with grass re-seeding beginning in April 2021.
+While the course is closed for the grass to grow in, the clubhouse will remain open to the public, except for a period of time when it too will be closed for renovations.
 The budget for this project is just under $2 million, the majority of which is being provided by private donors.
 (Scroll down for ways you can contribute.)
 The course is, and will remain, a public golf course that is accessible, affordable, and welcoming to all.

 Golf Course Gifts